Unsuitable-Terrain/gittris-gaming/WINE Prefixes.md

 <div id='creatingprefixes' />

 ## *How do I create a WINE prefix?*
-The most basic way is to create a new directory, set the variable WINEPREFIX to that directory, then execute any wine command (which will trigger a wineboot to prepare the prefix if it hasn't been done before.)
+The most basic steps:
+1. create a new directory
+2. set the variable WINEPREFIX to that directory
+3. execute any wine command

+...which will trigger a wineboot to prepare the prefix if it hasn't been done before.

 For example, this will create a new prefix
 ```